 About Our Chapter

-The backbone of the SFFC movement is the Church.
-We believe that the Church must take its rightful place in ministering to the vulnerable and disempowered members of our community.
-We have churches who partner with SFFC by recruiting and supporting volunteers, hosting trainings, and developing networks within their congregation that can fully support a placement and engage in a Christ-centered relationship with the whole family.
+We have churches who partner with SFFC by recruiting and supporting volunteers, hosting trainings, and developing networks within their congregation that can fully support a hosting and engage in a relationship with the whole family.
 Our partner churches vary in size and denomination, but there is a common theme among them–they all have at their core the desire to be the hands and feet of Jesus to those in need in our community.
 If this matches the culture of your church, please contact us so that we can partner together.

 Our churches and volunteer families are the driving force behind the Safe Families movement.
-Because the impact of SFFC is based on Christ-centered relationships, it takes many people working in various capacities to support families who are going through difficult circumstances.
-We also have a staff who is passionate about growing the SFFC movement.
-Staff members support our churches, reach out to referring agencies, authorize host homes, provide training to volunteers, make and supervise hostings, and much more.
+Because the impact of SFFC is based on dedicated relationships, it takes many people working in various capacities to support families who are going through difficult circumstances.
+We also have staff who are passionate about growing the SFFC movement, support our churches, reach out to referring agencies, authorize host homes, provide training to volunteers, make and supervise hostings, and much more.

 Candace Shoenberger comes to Safe Families PGH with many years experience working with children in the Child Welfare system and at-risk families in the foster care and adoption field.
 She served in a direct service role with children removed from their homes and also with families in a training and advocacy capacity.
 Candace has a passion for helping to build resilience in children and keeping families intact.
-Candace and her husband served as foster parents for many years and have adopted 3 children out of the foster care system.
-She helps to run a foster parent support group and speaks publicly about her experiences as a foster and adoptive parent.
+Candace and her husband served as foster parents for many years – 10 of the children they fostered went home to family.
+She has four busy children and enjoys walking her dog and playing board games with her husband in her free time.
+She helps to mentor foster/adoptive parents and speaks publicly about her experiences as a foster and adoptive parent.